dsilva-c/42_commoncore/M0 - Libft/README.md

 </p>

 This project is part of the **42cursus** at 42 Porto.
-The goal is to re‑implement a subset of the C standard library, plus some extra utility functions, and to build a static library (`libft.a`) that you can reuse in later projects.
+The goal is to re‑implement a subset of the C standard library, plus some extra utility functions, and to build a static library (`libft.a`) that can be reused in later projects.

 </div>